-October is Breast Cancer Awareness month.
-Therefore, I want to bring to your attention a unique mini-book for every woman, HELP!
+Since October is Breast Cancer Awareness month, I want to remind you of a unique mini-book to help afflicted woman woman, HELP!
 I Have Breast Cancer, by Brenda Frields.

 One of the beauties of God’s wisdom is the way he uses our trials to equip us to counsel one another—just as it says in 2 Corinthians 1:3-4.
 As a result, many times the best counselors are those who’ve “been there.”
 When we encounter various trials it is a comfort to know there are others who not only care, but also understand and, therefore, can truly empathize with our struggle.
 That’s why, as a male counselor, I’m excited to make you aware of a counseling mini-book for women.
 By being transparent about her own battle, and the fears that accompanied it, empathetic author Brenda Frields comes alongside frightened women to bring them comfort and hope:

 “How did you react when you got the news?
 Even though I had entertained the thought that my biopsy would be positive, I still wasn’t ready when it turned out to be a fact.
 The words just seemed to hang suspended in space when my husband told me.
 Everything he said seemed muddled and fuzzy, almost as if spoken somewhere oﬀ in the distance.
 To be honest, I can’t tell you what he said after he said the word ‘positive.’
 I knew that meant I had cancer.
 What about you?

 - Are you in denial, trying desperately not to believe what you’ve been told?